On the Wigner Distribution of the Reduced Density Matrix: Proof of Theorem

 Returning to the identity (\ref{rhoza}) we have, for every $z_{A}$,

-the last identity being just the algebraic definition of the trace of a positive semi-definite trace class operator \cite{blabru,Birkbis} in terms of an (arbitrary) orthonormal basis.
-Taking (\ref{trf}) and the definition of $f$ into account we thus have
+the last identity being just the algebraic definition of the trace of a positive semi-definite trace class operator \cite{blabru,Birkbis} in terms of an (arbitrary) orthonormal basis $(\phi_{j}^{B})$.
+Taking (\ref{trf}), (\ref{rhoza}), and the definition of the function $f$ into account, we get